-When applying for this programme, students should choose between these two specialisations:
+When applying for this programme, you can choose between these two specialisations:

 - Advanced Nursing

 - Mental Health Nursing

 Entry requirements:

-Registered Nurse registration with Te Kaunihera Tapuhi o Aotearoa | the Nursing Council of New Zealand and a current practising certificate.
+Registered nurse registration with Te Kaunihera Tapuhi o Aotearoa, the Nursing Council of New Zealand and a current practising certificate.
 Structure/content:

-60 points from page 27.
+60 points (from page 27) Progression:

-Progression:

-May have the qualification awarded.
-May also proceed to a PGDipHSc with credit, so long as it commences within five years of completing the PGCertHSc.
+You may be awarded the qualification.
+You may also proceed to a PGDipHSc with credit, so long as it commences within five years of completing the PGCertHSc.

 Contact

 postgradnursing@auckland.ac.nz

 Postgraduate Diploma in Health Sciences

-(PGDipHSc) (120 points)
+(PGDipHSc, 120 points)

-The PGDipHSc allows students to start or continue their postgraduate study with us from a wide range of courses found in this book.
+The PGDipHSc allows students to start, or continue their postgraduate study with us from a wide range of courses found in this book.

 Specialisations:

-When applying for this programme, students should choose between these two specialisations:
+When applying for this programme, you can choose between these two specialisations:

 - Advanced Nursing

 - Mental Health Nursing

 Entry requirements:

-Registered Nurse registration with Te Kaunihera Tapuhi o Aotearoa | the Nursing Council of New Zealand, and a current practising certificate.
+Registered nurse registration with Te Kaunihera Tapuhi o Aotearoa, the Nursing Council of New Zealand, and a current practising certificate.
 Structure/content:

-120 points from page 27; if students have completed a PGCert at Waipapa Taumata Rau | The University of Auckland within the last five years, they can have the 60 points from it internally credited to the PGDip and will only have to complete a further 60 points.
+120 points (from page 27).
+If you have completed a PGCert have completed a PGCert at Waipapa Taumata Rau, University of Auckland within the last five years, you can have the 60 points from it internally credited to the PGDip and will only have to complete a further 60 points.
 Progression:

-May have the qualification awarded.
-May also apply for a master's programme if they attained a B average (GPA 5) or higher.
+You may be awarded the qualification.
+You may also apply for a masters programme if you have attained a B average (GPA 5) or higher.
 Note: If you are interested in the MNurs but do not have the required GPA (B average), please contact the School of Nursing to explore your options.
 Left: Rachel Lampkin, Professional Teaching Fellow, teaching postgraduate students.
-Bachelor of Nursing (Honours) (BNurs(Hons)) (120 points) The Bachelor of Nursing (Honours) programme is for students who wish to pursue an academic career, and may be used to fast-track the student into doctoral study.
+Bachelor of Nursing (Honours) (BNurs(Hons), 120 points) The Bachelor of Nursing (Honours) programme is for students who wish to pursue an academic career, and may be used to fasttrack the student into doctoral study.
 This programme provides students with an in-depth understanding of undertaking research in the health sector.
-Building on learnings from Evidence-based Practice and Implementation (NURSING 746) and Research Methods in Nursing and Health (NURSING 782), students are supported to operationalise their research through completion of an ethics application as well as collecting and analysing data.
 Entry requirements: